apexatoll/aoc/2020/25/Day25.md

 --- Part Two ---
 ----------------

-<span
-title="You notice the brand written on the side of the lock: Diffie, Hellman, and Merkle.">The light turns green and the door unlocks.</span> As you collapse onto the bed in your room, your pager goes off!
+The light turns green and the door unlocks.
+As you collapse onto the bed in your room, your pager goes off!

 "It's an emergency!" the Elf calling you explains.
-"The [soft serve](https://en.wikipedia.org/wiki/Soft_serve) machine in the cafeteria on sub-basement 7 just failed and you're the only one that knows how to fix it!
+"The [soft serve][] machine in the cafeteria on sub-basement 7 just failed and you're the only one that knows how to fix it!
 We've already dispatched a reindeer to your location to pick you up."

 You hear the sound of hooves landing on your balcony.